Garden-of-Avalon/alp-cpp/README.md

 ## Other languages

-Priorities ranks from high to low.
+Priorities rank from high to low.

 https://github.com/ysmiles/leetcode-python